Wood Arbors, Pergolas, Patio Covers & Trellises

 If your home has a distinctive architectural or artistic style, you may want to have your arbor, pergola or patio cover match it.

-- Craftsman and Greene & Greene Arbors ~ Start with smooth planed wood beams and posts.
+- Craftsman & Greene and Greene Arbors ~ Start with smooth planed wood beams and posts.
 Add in simple yet strongly defined joinery.
-Add in "japanese" style joinery and decorative pegs for a Greene & Greene look.
+Add in "Japanese" style joinery and decorative pegs for a Greene & Greene look.
 Embellish with latticed accents, trellises, craftsman style lighting fixtures and copper accents for this style.

 - Mission & Spanish Arbors ~ Use large, heavy beams, corbels and decorative beam end cuts to create this look.
 Then add rough metal work and period lighting to complete it.